Information for Potential BACH Members

 · I pulled my high school aged student out of school last week.
 Can I enroll him/her into classes at BACH?

-o A: No. Families must have homeschooled for at least a year prior to enrolling in BACH classes for high school aged students.
+No. Families must have homeschooled for at least a year prior to enrolling in BACH classes for high school aged students.

 · If I try BACH for a year with my high schooler and then enroll him/her at Boerne/Champion High school, will BACH force the school to accept earned credits.

-o A: No. Public school do not have to automatically accept credits from a non-accredited private school (including homeschools).
+No. Public school do not have to automatically accept credits from a non-accredited private school (including homeschools).
 You can request that the school test your student using the STAAR or end of year exams for the course in which you are seeking credits.

 · My oldest child is 2.
 Can we join BACH?

-o A: No. BACH limits membership to families that are actively homeschooling their K-12th grade children.
+No. BACH limits membership to families that are actively homeschooling their K-12th grade children.
 Families with preschoolers may join BACH in the fall of their child’s final year of preschool (typically age 4 or 5) but may not attend enroll in classes until the student is kindergarten age.
 Parents of preschoolers are welcome to attend park days as advertised on the BACH public calendar as well at any support meetings that BACH offers.

 · Do my children have to attend classes to be part of BACH.